cs396-web-dev/spring2021/pages/_assignments/hw2.md

 - `res.status(200).send(data);` sends back the data to the client with a status code indicating that the GET request succeeded.
 - `res.status(404).send(err);` is called if there is an error while querying MongoDB (e.g. if the connection is broken).
 In this case, we send back an error message with a status code indicating that the requested resource couldn't be found.

-The specifications for the API routes are the <a href="/spring2021/assignments/hw1#routes">same as in HW1</a>, but should use and modify real data this time.
+The specifications for the API routes are the <a href="/spring2021/assignments/hw1#routes">same as in HW1</a>, but should use and modify database data (instead of a local JavaScript Object).
 If your API works correctly, you should see the same responses as you did in Homework 1.

+__Note__: The extra credit system for the first assignment (where a user can add and remove favorite characters) is _required_ for this assignment and will count for 3 points.
+You should also upload your app to Heroku and submit its link along with your assignment.

 ## What to Turn In

 We have provided a testing script for you to use to debug your program, which is the same script we will be using to grade your code.
 To run the tests, open a second terminal window to the `cs396_api` directory __while your server is running__ and type `npm test`.

-We will also be checking to make sure that all your routes query MongoDB; A route that uses the `data` object will result in 0 points for that question.
+We will also be checking to make sure that all your routes query MongoDB; using the `data` object instead of the database will result in 0 points for that question.

-When you're done, upload your completed `routes.js` file to Canvas.
+When you're done, upload your completed `routes.js` file to Canvas and a link to your Heroku app.
 Make sure to upload the file by Tuesday night at midnight.
-Please be careful that you __don't just upload the original starter file__ (or your HW1 submission), but that you submit __YOUR CODE__.
+Please be careful that you __don't just upload the original starter file__ (or your HW1 submission!), and that you submit __YOUR CODE__.